yury-g/Parsons/README.md

 #### Class Values:

 * Speaking in class happens.
-* Develop skills and help other develop their skills.
+* Develop skills and help others develop their skills.
-* Prototypes are Theory in Action
+* Prototypes are "Theory in Action".
-* Simplicity is your friend
+* Simplicity is your friend in this course.
-* Time, and attention, is your most valuable resource.
+* Time and attention, are your most valuable resource.
-* Find the aesthetic possibilities in a myriad of formal constraints

 ---